 This high number of searches is a demonstration of the incredible level of need, and the increased demand our community-based partners are facing.
 This type of data also holds the potential to help us better understand the highest priority needs.
 Of course, families’ needs are never as simple as one issue, but knowing what our community is searching on the site can help us understand where future support and funding could be most needed.

 Looking beyond the COVID-19 crisis

 We expect the impact on families’ financial hardship to last far beyond the pandemic itself, and anticipate many residual effects on family’s basic needs such as food, housing and employment support.
 Although the resource map is only one tool, we hope it can help providers and families identify the right resource at the right time.

 As community-based organizations work around the clock to maintain critical support services for families and communities, CHOP has started to work with Penn Medicine, the Health Federation, Jefferson Hospital, the City of Philadelphia Department of Public Health and other health partners in Philadelphia to coordinate our respective resource mapping efforts and work toward a collaborative model across our region.

 One of the many lessons we have learned in this process is that the website will constantly be a work in progress—with the ever-changing landscape of community resources, the fast-developing functionality of electronic health records, and the emerging research around the best ways to refer patients to services, our goal is to leverage technology to provide one key ingredient in the complex system that is needed to truly address families’ needs.

-Leigh Wilson-Hall, MSW, LSW, is an improvement advisor for the Population Health Innovation Program and the Division of Social Work at Children’s Hospital of Philadelphia.
+Leigh Wilson-Hall, MSW, LSW, is a former senior improvement advisor for the Population Health Innovation Team at Children’s Hospital of Philadelphia.

-Bianca Constant, MSW, is a community implementation specialist for the Division of Social Work and Healthier Together at Children’s Hospital of Philadelphia.
+Bianca Constant, MSW, LSW, is a former community implementation specialist at Children's Hospital of Philadelphia.